SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 - the filter is working so now the state needs to be updated to reflect the changes in the UI
 - call setFilter (which is showing the current payload as state - so all the recipes) in the filterCategoryRecipe function and give it the new recipes array that was the result of the filter ✅
+- click search icon to go back to default state of all recipes ✅